veggiemonk/blog/content/post/google_cloud_training.md

 Regarding pricing, the policy is in line the of a discount for sustained use.
 It means that if a service is used for more than 15 days per months, there is a high chance that the service will keep on running for the next month.
 With that prediction, Google is able to give a discount because the service is used more.
-You can say whatever but the interface uses Material UI (insert link) and seems very clean and nice.
+You can say whatever but the interface uses Material UI and seems very clean and nice.

 Fun fact: everything is running inside a container, even virtual machines!